SEI-R-2-22/deployment_PERN_API/README.md

 ## Preparing Your Database Connection

-Open the `config/config.json` file for sequelize.
+Open the `config/config.json` file for Sequelize.
 Rename the file to `config.js`.
 And refactor it to a module exports like below:

 ```js
 require('dotenv').config()